 - Libraries – Central Library is opening in stages – you can now visit to return borrowed items and use the Call and Collect service only.

-From Monday 7 September, you can visit to browse and borrow books, use a computer (you’ll need to book ahead), and print.
-Stockwood, Henbury and Fishponds Libraries are open from 10 September.
+- From Monday 7 September, you can visit to browse and borrow books, use a computer (you’ll need to book ahead), and print.
+Stockwood, Henbury and Fishponds Libraries opened from 10 August.
+Knowle, Junction 3 and Henleaze will be opening from 12 October.
 For more info and opening times visit: https://www.bristol.gov.uk/libraries-archives

-- Funeral services – the council is restricting funeral attendance to a maximum of 20 mourners of immediate family or very close friends only and have postponed scattering and burial of ashes.
+- Funeral services – the council is restricting funeral attendance to a maximum of 20 mourners of immediate family or very close friends only.

 They can be contacted by text or phone on 0771 266 1241 or email advice@filwoodhope .org